The Fifteenth Sunday after Pentecost (Proper 20), Year C.

 “Whoever is faithful in a very little is faithful also in much; and whoever is dishonest in a very little is dishonest also in much.
 If then you have not been faithful with the dishonest wealth, who will entrust to you the true riches?
 And if you have not been faithful with what belongs to another, who will give you what is your own?
 No slave can serve two masters; for a slave will either hate the one and love the other, or be devoted to the one and despise the other.
 You cannot serve God and wealth.”Luke 16:1-13

-Our reading from Amos gives us one of the most scathing lines in the whole Bible, “You who buy the poor for silver, and the needy for a pair of sandals”.
-It is a stinging criticism of our economic system existing primarily by exploiting the most vulnerable and needy people.
+The alternative Old Testament reading for this Sunday comes from the prophet Amos, and gives us one of the most often quoted, and scathing lines in the whole Bible, “You who buy the poor for silver, and the needy for a pair of sandals”.
+It is a stinging criticism of an economic system existing primarily by exploiting the most vulnerable and needy people, a problem as old as Amos’ prophecy and as modern as today.
 This is the sort of idealism and perfection we expect from God’s prophet, and it makes you want to tear the whole system down.
 But how many of us here, if we were to take off our shoe, were to look at the tag on the tongue for it to read “made in China”.
 We know that shoe comes from exploiting our neighbors, paying them pennies to work long hours in dangerous conditions so we can have cheap clothing, only for us to throw them into a landfill when worn out.
 We bought the poor for our sandals.
 But what about when instead of throwing out those clothes we donate them to our needy neighbors?
 Is that gift of charity displeasing to God because the clothing came from sinful origins?
 Sin is so built into our way of life; is every good thing we do rendered worthless because of it?
 If we were to only listen to Amos, yes, we would be wholly incapable of doing any good, as we all profit from sin.
 But the parable of the dishonest manager shows us that God is not so rigid.